 Palliative care is an approach to patient care that can be integrated with curative therapies at any point from diagnosis to survivorship or end-of-life care.

 Palliative care services include chemotherapy, radiation therapy and surgery as well as psychological counseling, pain management, spiritual counseling, nutrition counseling, music therapy, mindfulness-based stress reduction, art therapy and support groups for patients and families.
 The goals of palliative care are to enhance the quality of life for cancer patients and their families, and provide emotional and spiritual support to enhance personal growth.

 Palliative care services are offered at Pennsylvania Hospital, and at the Hospital of the University of Pennsylvania.

 Penn Home Care and Hospice Services offer a full range of home health care needs by partnering three top-level home health care services under one roof:

 There are more than 12 million cancer survivors living today as a result of advances in cancer treatment.
 However, cancer treatments can result in physical, emotional and financial complications long after the therapy is complete.
-Survivorship programs at Penn’s Abramson Cancer Center and the Joan Karnell Cancer Center at Pennsylvania Hospital are a distinct phase of lung cancer care and are designed to help patients' transition from their cancer treatment routine to a post-cancer care lifestyle.
+Survivorship programs at Penn’s Abramson Cancer Center and the Abramson Cancer Center at Pennsylvania Hospital are a distinct phase of lung cancer care and are designed to help patients' transition from their cancer treatment routine to a post-cancer care lifestyle.